hiveot/hub.capnp/README.md

 The WoST project plans to include several plugins for working out of the box.

-* The 'smbus' plugin is a simple message bus for out of the box secure plugin to gateway communication.
+* The 'smbus' plugin is the default simple message bus for out-of-the-box secure publish/subscribe messaging between plugins and gateway.
+Unless you use mqtt, you want this.

 * The 'discovery' protocol binding announces the gateway on the local network using mDNS.
 This is intended to let WoST Things discover the gateway.